-Marketing Division: Strives to increase demand for commercial air service to and from Kansas City by effectively marketing Kansas City International and Charles B. Wheeler Downtown airports’ services and facilities to existing and potential tenants, including both passenger and air cargo carriers, the general public and any other business entity that may directly benefit from utilizing the airport system.
-Some issues covered by the division include: public affairs, air service development, marketing and communications planning, branding, customer service, events, volunteers, social media, filming and photography.
+Marketing Division: Strives to increase demand for commercial air service and general aviation for Kansas City International Airport and Charles B. Wheeler Downtown Airport.
+This division promotes both airports' services and facilities to existing and potential tenants, including passenger and air cargo carriers, the general public and any other business entity that may directly benefit from utilizing the airport system.
+Some issues covered by the division include: air service development, marketing and communications planning, public affairs, customer service, branding and creative services, events and volunteers.

 Operations Division: Maintains the safety and operational efficiency of the airfield in compliance with Federal Administration Regulation Part 139, and serves as liaison for all KCI Airport tenants.